KarlGW/azcfg/README.md

 The module supports several ways of authenticating to Azure and get secrets from the target Key Vault and settings from the target App Configuration.

-1. Built-in credentials that supports Service Principal (Client Credentials with secret) and managed identity (system and user assigned)
+1. Built-in credentials that supports Service Principal (Client Credentials with secret, certificate or an assertion) and managed identity (system and user assigned)
 2. Credentials from [`azidentity`](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity) with the submodule [`authopts`](./authopts/)
 3. Custom credential handling by implementing the `auth.Credential` interface.